hackware1993/weiV/README.md

 8. Provides a Hook for global Widget creation and update, which can easily achieve skinning and night mode
 9. Provides a UI modular solution
-10. The core logic of the declarative architecture has been improved, and the complexity of the Diff algorithm is O(n) and is extremely optimized
+10. The core logic of the declarative architecture has been improved, the complexity of the Diff algorithm is O(2n) or O(4n), and the code is extremely optimized

 Near-term plans: